vs-eth/keycloakshibd/README.md

 The flow proceeds as follows:
 1. An (unauthenticated) user has to authenticate on the `/protocol/openid-connect/auth` endpoint
-2. The user is redirected to wayf.switch.ch and chooses his home university
+2. The user is redirected to the configured Shibboleth login page and chooses his home organization
+    * In our case, this is `wayf.switch.ch`
 3. The user signs in to his universities' account and is redirected to Keycloak

-If a user matching the E-Mail address returned by SwitchAAI is found, he will be authenticated to Keycloak.
-If not, a new user will be created with that E-Mail address, with the following
+If a user matching the E-Mail address returned by the Shibboleth IdP is found, he will be authenticated to Keycloak.
+If not, the plugin will check the persistent id and whether a user with that particular id can be found (this can happen e.g. when a user changes his E-Mail address but keeps his Shibboleth profile.).
+If no user matching the persistent ID is found, a new user will be created with the provided E-Mail address and the following username:
-username:

     ext-user-<address>-<domain>

-Where `<address>` and `<domain>` come from the user's E-Mail `<address>@<domain>`.
+Where `<address>` and `<domain>` are taken from the user's E-Mail `<address>@<domain>`.

 ## Prerequisites